Clemapfel/jluna/docs/manual.md

 ```
 where `Any*` is an address of julia-side memory of arbitrary type (but not necessarily of type `Base.Any`).

 All box/unbox functions have exactly this signature, ambiguity is resolved via [C++ concepts](https://en.cppreference.com/w/cpp/language/constraints), [SFINAE](https://en.cppreference.com/w/cpp/types/enable_if) and general template magic.
-Feel free to check the [source code](../.src/unbox.inl) to get a feel for how it is done behind the scenes.
+Feel free to check the [source code](../.src/unbox.inl) to get a feel for how it is done behind the scenes, for a more user-friendly overview, see the [section on usertypes](#usertypes).

 ### Concepts